shopware5/devdocs/source/designers-guide/google-pagespeed-best-practise/index.md

 **Example**

 An image is shown with a width of `201px` and your thumbnail sizes are `200x200` and `600x600`.
 The browser will then fetch the bigger `600x600` image, because the `200x200` would be too small, even if it's just 1 pixel.
-Google Pagespeed then complains about the requested image is too big for the given viewport.
+Google PageSpeed then complains about the requested image is too big for the given viewport.

 For this case, you should add more thumbnail sizes to provide the browser a more granular set of thumbnails to decide from.